ksu-is/simple_inventory_mgr/project_roadmap.md

 ## Project Roadmap

 ### Step 1: Plan the Structure
- - [ ] Decide what the inventory manager should do
+ - [x] Decide what the inventory manager should do

+ - [x] Define file and location for data store

- - [ ] List out basic operations: add SKU, add lots, edit price, view data, save to file
+- [x] List out basic operations: add SKU, add lots, edit price, view data, save to file

 ### Step 2: Set Up the Data Format
+- [ ] Design plain-text format for file storage

 - [ ] Choose Python dictionary to store SKU data

 - [ ] Use a list of dictionaries to track purchase lots

-- [ ] Design plain-text format for file storage

 ### Step 3: Build Basic Input Loop
 - [ ] Use while True loop to show options and take user input